Many pests damage plants by chewing them. One of these pests is the grasshopper.

 14. Row Covers

-Row covers will create a barrier between grasshoppers and your plants, forcing them to go elsewhere to eat.
+Row covers create a barrier between grasshoppers and your plants, forcing them to look elsewhere for food.

-These covers will also keep away other harmful insects.
+These covers will also keep other harmful insects away.

 15. Kaolin Clay